Cupping is not just for Olympians, by acupuncturist Rebecca Bond at Broadwater Osteopaths, Worthing

-Records show that it was first commonly used to relieve respiratory conditions especially at the start of a cold or flu to boost the immune system, remove toxins, clear congestion or to help with asthma.
+Records show that it was first commonly used to relieve respiratory conditions, especially at the start of a cold or flu to boost the immune system, remove toxins, clear congestion or help with asthma.

 It draws fresh blood and lymph to the tissue to accelerate the healing process.
 It increases blood flow and circulation to the areas being cupped as well as promoting the release of toxins from the body.
 It stretches and activates the skin, releasing knots or adhesions and clearing blockages.
 It can help improve restricted function and mobility where there are scar tissue adhesions forming.